paladin-t/bitty/README.md

 Everything is done with Bitty Engine (pro) by nothing more than a few mouse clicks.

-Put an image at "../icon.png" relative to executables to customize the icon dynamically.
+Put an image at "../icon.png" relative to executable to customize the icon dynamically.
 Put an image at "../splash.png" as well to customize the splash, the image could be transparent.

 ## Getting Bitty Engine